abarbanell/abarbanell.github.io/_posts/2017-01-23-vscode-sbt.md

 You can configure several tasks for one main command.
 The task with the name "build" also has a keyboard shortcut out of the box.

-THe configuration shown above is the one which works for me as a starting point.
+The configuration shown above is the one which works for me as a starting point.
 Maybe I will add or change something later, but for now it does the job.

 # Conclusion